 Prerequisites: Biology 150A, 155.
 Recommended: Physics 121.
-Basic principles of ionizing and nonionizing radiations with special emphasis on basic principles of contains and homonizing radiations with special involvement of genetic systems at all levels of biological organization.
+Basic principles of ionizing and nonionizing radiations with special emphasis on involvement of genetic systems at all levels of biological organization.
 276. Physiological Genetics (3) Prerequisites: Biology 155 or 158; Chemistry 12.
 Recommended: Chemistry 115A-115B.

 Biochemical aspects of genetics of microbial and human systems.

-277. Microbial Genetics Laboratory (3) Nine hours of laboratory.
+277. Microbial Genetics Laboratory (3)

+Nine hours of laboratory.